shubham199711/maven-mcp-server/README.md

 - **Name**: `maven_version_lookup`
 - **Description**: Get the latest stable version of a Maven artifact from Maven Central
 - **Parameters**:
-  - `group_id`: The Maven group ID (e.g., 'org.springframework.boot')
+  - `group_id`: The Maven group ID (e.g., 'org.apache.maven')
-  - `artifact_id`: The Maven artifact ID (e.g., 'spring-boot-starter-web')
+  - `artifact_id`: The Maven artifact ID (e.g., 'maven-core')

 ## API

 The tool queries the Maven Central Search API and:
-1. Fetches up to 50 versions of the specified artifact
+1. Fetches up to 20 versions of the specified artifact
 2. Filters out unstable versions (SNAPSHOT, RC, Beta, Alpha, Milestone)
 3. Sorts by semantic versioning to find the latest stable release
 4. Returns a human-readable result